kyleboyle/not1mm/README.md

 # QSource Logger

-The worlds #1 unfinished contest logger <sup>*According to my daughter Corinna.<sup>

 [![PyPI](https://img.shields.io/pypi/v/qsource-logger)](https://pypi.org/project/qsource-logger/)

 ## Intro

-QSOurce Logger is an attempt to provide a flexible logging interface for both general logging and beginner to intermediate contesting.
-It is cross-platform and tries to leverage existing CAT interface layers for CAT control.
+QSOurce Logger is an attempt to provide a flexible amateur radio logging interface for both general logging and beginner to intermediate contesting.
+It is cross-platform and leverages existing CAT interface layers for CAT control.

 The project was originally forked from Not1mm - thanks to the original authors for the starting point and inspiration.